albar965/littlenavmap-manual/src/en/LAYOUT.rst

 you can also drag and drop a LNMLAYOUT file from a file manager into the *Little Navmap* main window.
 This will load and apply the layout immediately.

 You can save a layout file using :ref:`window-layout-save-as` to an arbitrary place.
-Using the documents folder is recommended.
+Using the documents directory is recommended.
 You can use the folder which is suggested by the :doc:`FOLDERS` dialog.

 :ref:`window-layout-recent` allows to quickly access the last save window layout files.